 - Subd.
 1. New faculty hired during the term of this Agreement shall be assigned to an appropriate rank in accordance with Article 21, Section D. - Subd.
-2. During FY 2020, new faculty members beginning employment shall be placed in the appropriate lane at the salary, which is nearest to, but not less than, the salary offered on appointment.
-Effective July 1, 2022, new faculty members beginning employment shall be placed on a step on the FY 2023 salary schedule at the salary, which is nearest to, but not less than, the salary offered on appointment. - Subd.
+2. New faculty members beginning employment shall be placed on a step on the applicable salary schedule at the salary, which is nearest to, but not less than, the salary offered on appointment.

+Subd.
 3. After implementation of Subdivisions 1-2 of this section and subject to the minimum step placements, new faculty members shall be deemed to have been placed upon the appropriate step, and no further step placement movement or calculations shall be made.